 If you have already read our blog post this month about the Glycemic Index, you may be feeling some curiosity about how a low glycemic diet could fit into your life.
 If you haven’t read the other piece yet, you could start there, but the big takeaway is that most people can benefit from a low glycemic diet in one way or another.

-If I’m not diabetic, why should I care about my blood sugar?
+If I’m metabolically healthy, why should I care about my blood sugar?

 Any food with carbohydrates in it is going to raise your blood sugar.
 This is a good thing.
 Our cells, and especially our brain cells, need glucose to make energy.
 When blood sugar is balanced, it is available in low but steady waves throughout our waking hours, so cells can use it when they need it.
 Its presence is signaled by the hormone insulin, which allows cells to absorb glucose.
 Problems with blood sugar arise when too much sugar is available all at once, immediately after a meal.
 If you consider why this occurs, it’s no wonder it can lead to disease development down the road.

 In the development of insulin resistance, insulin plays the part of “the boy who cried wolf”.
 When sugar is available, the pancreas releases insulin.
 Insulin tells the rest of the body’s cells “glucose is available and ready for pickup!”.
 BUT, because glucose from a sugar rush is only available for such a short time and in such a high abundance, cells are confused and overwhelmed by the insulin signal.
 If this keeps happening over and over for years, they stop responding to the insulin signal.
 If cells stop responding, they stop absorbing glucose, and stop making energy efficiently.
 Chronically high blood glucose can lead to potentially life-threatening symptoms.